 The venerable tradition of self-representation in legal matters is also embedded in the U.S. Constitution.
 Although pro se is not expressly covered in the Constitution, courts have held that an individual is legally entitled to self-representation.

 There are a number of reasons why individuals elect to represent themselves pro se.
-They include strong personal views about a particular matter, refusal or inability to work with legal counsel, and inability to find legal counsel who are willing to work with an individual, often because of the position taken by the pro se party in the litigation.
+They include strong personal views about a particular matter, refusal or inability to work with legal counsel, and inability to find legal counsel who is willing to work with an individual, often because of the position taken by the pro se party in the litigation.